SumoLogic/sumologic-documentation/docs/observability/kubernetes-solution/monitoring.md

 Health and performance data appears in the dashboard on the right for the view you are investigating: node, deployment, service, or namespace.
 The Sumo Logic Dashboard (New) framework is unique in its ability to show logs and metrics in a seamless integration with the same dashboard.

 In the following example, we chose the Kubernetes Node View and selected the k8s-freno-2 cluster.
 We then selected the Kubernetes - Cluster Overview dashboard, for a high-level view of the health and performance of the cluster.
-For more information, go to [Navigate your Kubernetes environment](navigate-kubernetes-environment.md).

 ![K8s_Dashboard_overview.png](/img/kubernetes/K8s_Dashboard_overview.png)